Special Issue on: Legal Education for Sustainable Development: Perspectives from the Global South

 Form of Submission

-4) Papers must be submitted in Word format and sent as an email attachment to info@ogeesinstitute.edu.ng
+4) Articles must be submitted in Word format and sent as an email attachment to info@ogeesinstitute.edu.ng

 5) Contributions will only be considered for publication if they comply with the style guide.
 All citations should be as footnotes and accord with the Oxford Standard for Legal Citation (OSCOLA).